Have you ever been called an amateur? It stings. It shouldn’t be.

 Amateurs

-The label ‘amateur’ has a negative connotation, it refers to unskilled workers, hobbyists, and poor results.
+The label ‘amateur’ has a negative feel, it refers to unskilled workers, hobbyists, and poor results.
 But the word actually derives from the Latin ‘amare’, meaning to love.
 So an amateur is somebody who is doing it for the love of it.

 Professionals